ArijitCloud/ActivitySearch/node-express-api/README.md

 - add more tests (going to add if time permits)
 - authentication (time limit constraints for PoC)
 - add linter and more strict type checking(doing it in frontend)
+- no localization support for now

+# Assumption
+- location not sure what to include, added town and country for now